mestachs/blog/posts/2023-02-02-qualities-of-a-good-batch.md

 Since it's a complex topic, you might want to keep in your head some common requirements that make such operation a success.

 - **traceability**
-  - know which data is coming from where (ex file_name, line)
+  - through the whole process you should know which data is coming from where (ex file_name, line)
   - try to keep the initial data untouched
-    - ex add columns to panda dataframe with cleaned/calculated/... final fields (ex show there was spaces in the inital value, that your batch cleaned up, this will also make stats field "before" "after" easier to analyse)
+    - ex add columns to panda dataframe with cleaned/calculated/... final fields (ex show there was spaces in the inital value, that your batch cleaned up, this will also make stats field "before" "after" easier to produce/analyse)
-  - if possible mark the imported (ex if the model allow some notes, add a note with "import from $file_name $line"
+  - if possible mark the imported data in the target system (ex if the model allow some notes, add a note with "import from $file_name $line")
 - **visible to business**
   - keep stats of what gets in and what is rejected
     - missing required fields,